Lancetnik/Propan/README.md

 ### Community

-If you are interested at this project, please give me feedback by star or/and watch repository.
+If you are interested in this project, please give me feedback by star or/and watch repository.

-If you have any questions or ideas about features to implement, welcome to [discussions](https://github.com/Lancetnik/Propan/discussions) or publick [telegram group](https://t.me/propan_python).
+If you have any questions or ideas about features to implement, welcome to [discussions](https://github.com/Lancetnik/Propan/discussions) or public [telegram group](https://t.me/propan_python).

 ---

 ## Declarative?

-At declarative tools you should define **what you need to get**.
-At traditional imperative tools you should write **what you need to do**.
+With declarative tools you should define **what you need to get**.
+With traditional imperative tools you should write **what you need to do**.

-Take a look at classic imperative tools, such as [aio-pika](), [pika](), [nats-py](), etc are.
+Take a look at classic imperative tools, such as [aio-pika](https://aio-pika.readthedocs.io/en/latest/), [pika](https://pika.readthedocs.io/en/stable/), [nats-py](https://github.com/nats-io/nats.py), etc.

 This is the **Quickstart** with the *aio-pika*: